 The list goes on.
 You get the idea.

 I’m not a science teacher and this blog is not about handing out an academic education, but the cows killing the planet thing belongs under the heading of alternative facts.
 It simply isn’t true, and a brief survey of science-based permaculture, climate change and basic biologic history demonstrates that.
 Properly managed, the presence of animals is essential to healing the planet.
 Believe it or don’t believe it, but for me this is nonsense and I’m not interested in debating it.

 The animal rights activism excuse really gets under my skin.
 First of all, equating eating meat with hating animals is first grade level reasoning.
 The world is filled with hunters who deeply respect and love the land and the animals they hunt and harvest.
 They show that respect by protecting the health of wildlife and wild land, doing their best to get a clean and efficient kill shot, using all of the animal they kill and supporting sustainable hunting practices.
 Of course, there are plenty of the other kind out there, lots of idiot trophy hunters and poachers who need a rack or a pelt in order to feel powerful.
 I don’t deny it.
 What I do say is that hunters are like everyone else — some are respectful and see themselves as part of the system we inhabit, and others operate strictly from power-over and see themselves as masters of the universe.

 This also holds true for food producers.
-A small family farm that hand raises meat with love, affection, attention, rotational grazing on healthy land and a good natural diet is a beautiful place.
+A small family farm hand raising meat with love, affection, attention, rotational grazing on healthy land and a good natural diet is a beautiful place.
 These people love their animals and the land.
 They also slaughter, butcher and eat their animals.
 They participate in, understand and respect every part of the cycle, from breeding to table.